sequlo/cardano-stake-pool-playbook/README.md

-# cardano-stake-pool
+# cardano-stake-pool-playbook
-This repository contains Ansible scripts for provisioning a Cardano stake pool.
+Ansible playbook for provisioning a Cardano stake pool.

 ## Requirements
 Make sure Ansible is installed on the Ansible control node.
 Ansible scripts are tested on hosts with Ubuntu 20.04, but should theorically work with any Debian-based Linux distro.